Turkish Tufts University student detained by ICE can be sent to Vermont, appeals court rules

 A district court judge in Vermont had earlier ordered that the 30-year-old doctoral student be brought to the state for hearings to determine whether she was illegally detained.
 Ozturk's lawyers say her detention violates her constitutional rights, including free speech and due process.

+The original deadline was May 1.
+A hearing on her motion to be released on bail was scheduled in Burlington for Friday, followed by another hearing on May 22.

-The Justice Department, which appealed that ruling, said that an immigration court in Louisiana has jurisdiction over her case.
+The Justice Department, which appealed that ruling, said that an immigration court in Louisiana has jurisdiction over Ozturk's case.
+The appeals court paused the transfer order last week as it considered an emergency motion filed by the government.
+But on Wednesday, the court did not agree to the request for a longer delay.

+The appeals court disagreed that the Vermont court was the wrong place to handle Ozturk's plea for release.
+It also said the government didn't show “irreparable injury."
+It said Ozturk's interest in participating in person in the Vermont hearings outweighs administrative and logistical costs to the government.

+Immigration court proceedings initiated in Louisiana can continue for Ozturk, and she can participate remotely, the court said.

 Ozturk was one of four students who wrote an op-ed in the campus newspaper, The Tufts Daily, last year criticizing the university’s response to student activists demanding that Tufts “acknowledge the Palestinian genocide,” disclose its investments and divest from companies with ties to Israel.